aarnphm/morph/docs/content/SRS/SRS.md

 >
 > Integration from existing tools

-Rationale: Changing ones' behaviour is hard, which means users might find a hard time to integrate `tinymorph` into their existing writing workflow.
+Rationale: Changing ones' behaviour is hard, which means users might find a hard time to integrate `morph` into their existing writing workflow.

 ### Limitations in the Anticipated Implementation Environment That May Inhibit the New Product